nmillrr/aortica/PRD-2.md

 - Batch processing dashboard
 - User authentication (OAuth 2.0 / local API key)

+#### AI Copilot & Second Reader Mode
+- **Copilot overlay:** When viewing an ECG, the AI surfaces a ranked list of findings with confidence levels, highlighting regions of clinical concern directly on the waveform
+- **Second reader workflow:** Cardiologist enters their initial interpretation; Aortica compares it against model output and flags discrepancies (e.g., cardiologist reads "normal sinus rhythm" but model detects subtle pre-excitation or early strain)
+- **Edge-case spotlight:** Dedicated panel showing low-prevalence findings the model detected with moderate-to-high confidence — specifically designed to catch what routine reads miss
+- **Explanation cards:** For each flagged finding, the copilot provides: the named ECG feature(s) driving the detection (from US-025 XAI), a confidence interval (from US-024 conformal prediction), and optionally similar historical cases (from Phase 4 case-based retrieval)
+- **Feedback loop:** Cardiologist can accept, reject, or modify AI findings — logged for future model improvement and calibration monitoring

 #### Edge Optimization
 - ONNX export pipeline for the full and edge model variants
 - Knowledge distillation: train MobileNet-1D edge model from full AorticaModel